Harcourt Primary School

 Funding for schools is calculated by the number of primary aged pupils (between the ages of 5 and 11) as at the annual census in January.
 All schools with 17 or more primary aged pupils receive a lump sum of £8,000 plus a premium of £5 per pupil.
 Smaller schools receive £500 per pupil.
 It should be noted that the funding is split over financial years.

-The following considerations for 15-16 were made based upon completed KCC audit May 2014 and many of these have been addresses this year:
+The following considerations for 16-17 were made based upon completed KCC audit May 2016 and many of these have been addressed this year:

 Harcourt school truly values PE and school sport.
 We have invested a lot of funding in up-skilling our teachers and organised ‘team teaching’ with professional coaches.
-This will lead to our teachers being more confident in delivering quality PE lessons in the future.
+This has lead to our teachers becoming more confident in delivering quality PE lessons.
+We have built on this further through continued INSET and exemplar lessons delivered by our PE Specialist Sarah Andrews and Elite Coaches.

-Below are current, ongoing and future targets for 15-16, 16-17 utilising PE Premium funding.
+Below are current, ongoing and future targets for 16-17, 17-18 utilising Sports Premium funding.

 OFSTED inspectors will look at our website before they carry out an inspection and will expect to find use of the PE funding on there.
 OFSTED will also expect the governors/school leaders to have a clear vision on how/why the funding is being used in this manner and how it can/is being used to make a difference to whole school issues.
 The key criteria that we need to included are:

-In 2015 our website was updated with relevant documentation.
 In 2016 our website has been re-designed and updated with the required reporting and documentation.
-We aim to build on this by using it as a forum to inform viewers of upcoming events and opportunities and to celebrate the achievements of our school community
+We aim to build on this by using it as a forum to inform viewers of upcoming events and opportunities and to celebrate the achievements of our school community.

 Schemes of Work/Assessment Systems in Place